dddpaul/google-drive-permission-reset/README.md

 python drive_permission_changer.py --folder-name MyFolder
 ```

-This command will start processing the folder named 'MyFolder' and its subfolders.
+This command will start processing the folder named 'MyFolder' and its subfolders. `--folder-name` must specify level-1
+subfolder of root, for example, you can't specify `folder1/folder2`.

 Optional arguments: